Camper and Nicholsons: Management buyout

-Crest Nicholson wished to refocus on the housing business and in April 1981 there was a management buyout and the company became Camper & Nicholsons Yachts Ltd. The firm, now only operating from the Gosport shipyard, and with the workforce cut from 250 to 65, moved from production building building custom yachts.
+Crest Nicholson wished to refocus on the housing business and in April 1981 there was a management buyout and the company became Camper & Nicholsons Yachts Ltd. The firm, now only operating from the Gosport shipyard, and with the workforce cut from 250 to 65, moved from production building to building custom yachts.

 Acquisition by Nautor's Swan

 In July 2001 the Nautor's Swan group bought the Gosport yard, bringing it into the Nautor Group.

 In 2005 the Gosport Yard was closed, bringing an end to shipbuilding on the site.

 Archive material about the firm is preserved in a number of places, including the National Maritime Museum and, even though not a Scottish Company, the Scottish Yachting Archives.

 People

 Several people, some related and with similar names, had key roles in the company over its 200-year history.
-This covers the most significant ones.